bidispot/CubeCrash/README.md

 ## Mobile version

-It's been for [Android](https://github.com/bidispot/CubeCrash/raw/master/deliverables/CubeCrashAndroid.apk) and iOS (please contact me if you want to try it out since I cannot publish the iOS executable here)
+It's been built for [Android](https://github.com/bidispot/CubeCrash/raw/master/deliverables/CubeCrashAndroid.apk) and iOS (please contact me if you want to try it out for iOS devices as I cannot publish the iOS executable directly here unfortunately)

 ## Desktop version